Plozel/Tutorials/Getting started with remote Python programming with JupyterLab and Conda.md

 Getting started with remote Python programming with JupyterLab and Conda
 =================

-The following tutorial will walk you through the preparations you need to make to work with Python on the linux server of our lab using Conda and the JupyterLab IDE.
+The following tutorial will walk you through the preparations you need to make to work with Python on a linux server using Conda and the JupyterLab IDE.
 Let's get started  :hatching_chick:

 #### <ins>Connecting to the server: <ins />

-Open the terminal and connect to the lab's server with your user through ssh:
+Open the terminal and connect to a server with your user through ssh:

 ```
-ssh username@132.68.111.84
+ssh username@111.11.111.11
 ```

 <img src="misc/images/conda.png" width="40%" height="40%">